 Community Service-Learning (CSL) represents a potentially powerful learning experience for your students by enabling them to connect the theoretical content of your course to a service activity for a community organization.
 Students learn from both the service activity itself and their reflection on the experience in terms of course theory, their own personal development (e.g. values, social responsibility, leadership skills), and community needs.

-In courses at Laurier with a CSL component, students have been engaged in a variety of roles, including those at daycare centres, schools, youth service organizations, sustainability organizations, group homes, mental health organizations, retirement and nursing homes, organizations serving the homeless, etc. This is typically done in conjunction with assignments and in-class reflection activities to relate their experiences to the course content.
+In courses at Laurier with a CSL component, students have been engaged in a variety of roles, including those at arts and culture centres, schools, youth service organizations, sustainability organizations, mental health organizations, retirement and nursing homes, organizations serving the homeless, etc. This is typically done in conjunction with assignments and in-class reflection activities to relate their experiences to the course content.